-With the weather changing and the nights growing longer, take family dinner outside to the nearby park.
+With the weather changing and the nights growing longer, take family dinner outside to a nearby park.
 Try a collection of engaging, real food — skip the predictable sandwiches and juice boxes — to give them fuel to run around in the dwindling evening sun.

 When picking out the menu for a healthful picnic, stick with simple things that can be made in advance.
-(A bonus to this kind of simple eating is that it keeps the mess to a minimum.)

 Bring a few of their favorite whole foods to snack on, like mandarin oranges or baby carrots, mixed in with some new recipes.
 Keep place settings simple, too; choose plain paper plates, compostable cutlery and paper napkins when packing up your supper stash.